ntalluri/spras-benchmarking/hiv-benchmarking/README.md

 **Overarching goal:** Recreate published biological case study on HIV data using SPRAS.
 This will help in identifying nodes i.e. proteins that are relevant to the disease.

+#### requirements.txt:
+- Pins the versions of the important packages for data analysis but assumes the Jupyter notebook environment packages are already available.

 #### 1. compare_prizes_network.ipynb